Skip Navigation

 ShinSplints_HLNSZ3R.jpeg

-Common Types of Shin Splits
+Common Types of Shin Splints

 • Anterior Shin Splints: Tendonitis of tibialis anterior (anterior muscle group); the muscles and tendons that lift the foot upwards.
 The anterior muscles lift the foot up during the swing phase, that is, lifting the foot off the ground during each step.
 The anterior muscles contract and shorten to lift the foot up, also known as concentric contraction.
 When the heel hits the ground or contact phase, the anterior muscles must lower the foot down gradually to the ground and are contracting while lengthening, also known as eccentric contraction.
 Excessive hill running can be a cause of anterior shin splints.
 A more common cause of anterior shin splints is a tight posterior muscle group (Achilles tendon, soleus, and gastrocnemius), a condition also known as functional equinus.